Holly Carpenter: Celebrity MasterChef Ireland

 In January 2017, Carpenter appeared on Celebrity MasterChef Ireland.
 She was eliminated in the first week of the competition.

 Dancing with the Stars

 Carpenter appeared on the 2019 series of the Irish edition of Dancing with the Stars.
 She was eliminated from the competition in week four.

 Personal life

 Carpenter was born and raised in Raheny, Dublin, Ireland.
 She is the granddaughter of the social diarist Terry Keane In 2011, she was working towards an arts degree in textiles at the National College of Art and Design.
 She speaks English, Irish and French.

 She was in relationship with Leinster and Ireland Rugby International Cian Healy for two years before they split up in July 2014.

 Between 2015 and 2016 she dated Danny O’Reilly of Irish rock band The Coronas.

-She dated football pundit, Richie Sadlier for five months in 2017.
+She dated football pundit Richard Sadlier for five months in 2017.
 They split after Carpenter claimed Sadlier, who is twelve years her senior, was too old for her.

+Carpenter married her long-term partner, Jamie Hunt, on May 19 29th, 2025.